Classification of Traffic Using Neural Networks by Rejecting: a Novel Approach in Classifying VPN Traffic: Methodology

-To make our method more precise, we tend to apply the classification method in two-phase.
+The classification method is designed in the two phases which consist of neural network model to make the model more precise.
 The first phase distinguishes VPN traffic from non-VPN ones, and the second phase classifies the non-VPN traffics based on their application.
-Each phase consists of a neural network model that performs the task of classification.
-The first network finds VPN traffic based on the proposed method, and the second network classifies non-VPN traffic concerning their score in each output neuron.
-Since the first network is also classifying the traffic, it is more efficient to use the first network's information for classification.
-In order to do so, we define a parameter $\mu$, working as a threshold to assign each input's corresponding class based on the first or second network.
-As the first network's scores are determined, and the maximum score of the classes exceeds $\lambda$, then the maximum score is compared to $\mu$.
-In this case, if the maximum score is more than $\mu$, the class corresponding to the maximum score is assigned as a result.
-In the case that the maximum score is not more than $\mu$, the second network decides about the class of the input data.
+VPN traffic and non-VPN traffic are classified based on the proposed method and their scores, respectively.
+Since the first network also classifies the traffic, it is more efficient to use the first network's information for late classification.
+In order to do so, parameter $\mu$ which acts as a threshold to assign each input's corresponding class is defined.
+If the maximum score of the first network exceeds $\lambda$ and is more than $\mu$, the class related to it is chosen as a result.
+Conversely, if its value is lower than $\mu$, the second network decides about the class of the input data.
 The parameter $\mu$ should be higher than the parameter $\lambda$, and the decision process is as follows:

-where $y_{i}$ is the class score of each class produced by the first network, and $o_i$ is the class score of each class generated by the second network.
+where $y_{i}$ and $\lambda_i$ are the class scores of classes produced by the first and the second network, respectively.